d3ltaV/NMH-Navigator/docs/SRS.md

 **User story 1:** As an NMH student, I want to easily access information about different locations on campus, including what classes and workjobs are offered there, so I can learn more about my academic and work opportunities.

 **Acceptance criteria:**
-- Beautiful map that shows dot for each location that has class/workjob
+- Beautiful map that shows dot for each location that has class/workjob/co-curricular options shown for that location
 - Clicking a dot opens a new panel
 - The map pans and zooms smoothly